What is the Young Mathematicians’ Awards?

-Our Young Mathematicians’ Award is a FREE problem solving math competition designed to inspire and challenge gifted young mathematicians in grades 4-6 to work collaboratively to solve advanced math problems.
+Our Young Mathematicians’ Awards are a free problem solving math competition designed to inspire and challenge gifted young mathematicians in grades 4-6 to work collaboratively to solve advanced math problems.
 Students are encouraged to develop higher order thinking skills, build confidence in their application of ‘real world’ math, and gain a passion for math.

 History of our Math competition